Delete or restore user mailboxes in Exchange Online

 Restoring a user in a hybrid deployment

-For user mailboxes in a hybrid scenario, if the mailbox has been soft-deleted and the Azure active directory user that was associated with the mailbox has been hard-deleted from Azure Active Directory, you can use New-MailboxRestoreRequest to recover the mailbox.
+For user mailboxes in a hybrid scenario, if the mailbox has been soft-deleted and the Azure AD user that was associated with the mailbox has been hard-deleted from Azure AD, you can use New-MailboxRestoreRequest to recover the mailbox.
 Read Configure Office 365 Groups with on-premises Exchange hybrid for more info.
 The procedures in this section explain how to restore the mailbox for a soft-deleted user.

 Run the following cmdlet to identify the soft-deleted mailbox that you want to restore.

 Get-Mailbox -SoftDeletedMailbox | Select-Object Name,ExchangeGuid

 For the soft-deleted mailbox that you want to restore, note its GUID value (you use the value in Step 4).

 Create a target mailbox for the restored mailbox.
 For more information, see Create user mailboxes in Exchange Online.
 After you create the target mailbox, run the following command to get the GUID value of the target mailbox that you'll need in the next step.